 - Anxiety and stress

 - Past trauma and abuse

-The professionals at Thriveworks Littleton understand that any therapeutic relationship is founded upon trust.
+The mental health professionals at Thriveworks in Littleton, CO understand that any therapeutic relationship is founded upon trust.
 Everyone needs a place where they can speak freely, be heard, experience empathy, and have their stories validated.
-As trust between a counselor and client grows, therapy can become that safe place where people can go deep and address questions like…
+As trust between a counselor and client grows, therapy can become that safe place where people can go deep and address questions like the following:

 - What are your living circumstances like?
 Do you feel safe there?